What are the most important things to know about Descovy?

 If you take Descovy for PrEP, take it every day and not just when you think that you were exposed to HIV.
 Always use PrEP in combination with condoms and other safe sex practices.

-If you take too much Descovy, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much Descovy, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Descovy, see the FDA drug label.